AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceClassLibType/InterfaceClass.md

 InterfaceClassLibType.InterfaceClass Property
 =============================================
-AutomationML 2.1 APIGets a collection of the InterfaceClass objects contained in this InterfaceClass Library.
+Gets a collection of the InterfaceClass objects contained in this InterfaceClass Library.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)